Euro 2020 is underway and Croatia are through to the knockouts, looking to make the kind of run they did at the 2018 World Cup.

 Attack: Ivan Perisic

 With Mario Mandzukic retired, Croatia have taken to using Ivan Perisic as their most advanced forward.
-Occasionally Ante Rebic, Nikola Vlasic or Ante Budimir will also take that role but Perisic remains Croatia’s most prolific forward and they will be hoping that his displays as a wing-back for Inter Milan won’t have dulled his goalscoring instinct come summer.
+Occasionally Ante Rebic, Nikola Vlasic or Ante Budimir will also take that role but Perisic remains Croatia’s most prolific forward and they will be hoping that his displays as a wing-back for Inter Milan won’t have dulled his goalscoring instinct too much.
+Two goals in the groups wasn’t bad, mind.
+The Same as the entire England squad.

 The manager: Zlatko Dalic

 Since then he has struggled to maintain the levels, understandably given the retirements and decline of some key players.
 “This is not the level of a year or two ago, this is our reality,” he said in an interview late last year.
 “This is the process of creating a new national team and I stand behind it.”
 Will he manage to create that new national team at Euro 2020?
-He has a lot of good pieces.
+He has already masterminded a second-placed finish in Group D.

 When they finished second in the 2018 World Cup, Croatia did so playing a 4-1-4-1 that relied on their three central midfielders (Marcelo Brozovic, Ivan Rakitic and Luka Modric) to control the tempo of the game while also protecting against counter-attacks with Ante Rebic and Ivan Perisic both shuttling presences on the flanks.

-Midfield remains the key and you’d imagine Marcelo Brozovic and Luka Modric will take up the same roles they did at the World Cup with Ivan Rakitic being replaced by Mateo Kovacic.
-The Chelsea man is in a superb run of form under Thomas Tuchel and his all-around skill-set could make him an even better companion to Modric than Rakitic was.
+The full-backs have been Josip Juranovic and teenager Josko Gvardiol, with Sime Vrsaljko featuring against England.
+The midfield meanwhile has remained the key with Marcelo Brozovic and Modric taking up the same roles they did at the World Cup, with Ivan Rakitic being replaced by Mateo Kovacic.
+The Chelsea man entered Euro 2020 in a superb run of form under Thomas Tuchel and his all-around skill-set could make him an even better companion to Modric than Rakitic in the knockouts.

 The form guide